 With the purpose to strengthen the innovation capacity in the built environment

 The Smart City Research Network was established to strengthen the innovation capacity of companies, which provide solutions for the built environment and the development of cities.
-The research framework was designed to test if collaborations across academia and companies can build trust, reciprocity, and a shared vision of defining and creating smart cities while simultaneously increase opportunities for growth and export for the industry as a whole.
+The research framework was designed to test if collaborations across academia and companies can build trust, reciprocity, and a shared vision of defining and creating smart cities while simultaneously increasing growth and export opportunities for the industry.

 Through BLOXHUB Science Forum the Smart City Research Network share learnings with each other and with the BLOXHUB community and disseminate important knowledge to the industry.
 The Smart City Research Network is co-funded by Realdania and The Innovation Fund Denmark.

 The individual research projects and various articles and interviews have been published in a small booklet.

 Smart Buildings & Smart Cities: TV debate disseminating three years of industrial research